Home » Events » Netball World Cup » Birmingham 1995

 The South African side was still relatively unknown and barely anyone predicted that they would defeat New Zealand.
 The netball world was stunned and were all in owe at the sport’s newest superstar; Irene van Dyk.

 She was influential in this game and made the goal circle her own.
 Every time South Africa got on the ball they would look to lob the New Zealand defence and get the ball into Irene’s hands.
 When the ball was in her hands she would nine times out of ten find the net.
-She would score all but a couple of South Africa’s goals in their historic 59-57 victory.
+She scored all but a couple of South Africa’s goals in their historic 59-57 victory.

 The Surprise Final

-The final between Australia and South Africa wasn’t as close as the finals that had taken place in previous years as Australia would win by a 20 goal margin.
+The final between Australia and South Africa wasn’t as close as the finals that had taken place in previous years as Australia won by a 20 goal margin.
 Despite losing the final, the South Africa squad still returned home as heroes.
 “The 1995 Championship put netball in South Africa on the map,” says Irene.
 “We arrived at the airport and there were so many people welcoming us back.
 It lifted netball’s profile overnight.”

 In addition to the increased media and fan attention, the South African team received a medal from Nelson Mandela personally, which was pretty significant, says Irene.
 “You just don’t know how lucky you are until things change and that was definitely one of my personal highlights.”

-This was also a significant World Cup for Malawi and the USA, as they made their inaugural appearance at the event.
+This was also a significant Netball World Cup for Malawi and the USA, as they made their inaugural appearance at the event.
 Malta also made their debut which still remains their only appearance at the event.

 1st – Australia